 - 1. Sanctions must be followed while an appeal is pending - 2.
 Appeals must be in writing and clearly outline why the disciplinary action is deemed unfair.
 Appeals should be submitted to the Dean of Students. - 3.
-Once an appeal has been submitted to the Dean of Students, appeals will be heard by the President.
+Once an appeal has been submitted to the Dean of Students, appeals will be heard by the Appeal Committee comprised of the Vice President for Student Development, the Provost, and the Chief Administrator.
 Students will be notified in writing after a decision is reached.